commonsharp/SurvivalProject-Server/README.md

 * ~~Can't start a quest with 2+ people.~~

 # 24/03/2017
+* Fixed a bug where the other users in a room couldn't see the items of the other players.
 * Fixed the bug where you had to change items once before clicking ready in a room.
 * Fixed a bug where avatar items didn't work properly.
 * Fixed a bug where room messages were sent to everyone in the room, including the current player, when it was not necessary.